ahinko/home-ops/README.md

 * I use [Sidero](sidero.md) as a management cluster that manages my main cluster.
 * [Talos](https://talos.dev) is the OS on all Kubernetes nodes.
-* [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) keeps track of third party dependencies and creates a pull request when there is something to update.
+* [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) keeps track of dependencies and creates a pull request when there is something to update.
 * I then merge those pull requests in to the main branch
 * [Flux](https://fluxcd.io) will then update both the management cluster and the main cluster.
-*  Sidero will start update  Kubernetes nodes in my main cluster if there are updates of the Talos OS or Kubernetes itself.
+* Sidero will automatically update and reboot Kubernetes nodes if needed.
-* If there are updates to any of the services I run in the main cluster those services will automatically be updated (and restarted if needed).
+* Services will automatically be updated (and restarted if needed).

 Updates to the Docker containers running on my NAS are handled in a similar way.